dmwm/wmcoredb/README.md

 ## Contributing

-We welcome contributions to WMCoreDB!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:
-- Commit message conventions
-- Release process
-- Development workflow
-- Code style guidelines
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Usage